 Steps to Prepare for Your Event:

-- Once a date is agreed upon, provide the Chamber with event details, including the cause for celebration, a brief description (2-3 sentences) of the business, and any event highlights such as refreshments, raffles, etc.
+- Fill out the Ribbon Cutting Request Form to provide the Chamber with event details, including the cause for celebration, a brief description (2-3 sentences) of the business, desired date, and any event highlights such as refreshments, raffles, etc.

 - Think about your event logistics, including where the ribbon cutting will take place, parking arrangements, and what you’d like to say during your remarks.